austinmargarone/realtor/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Contact

-For questions or support, please contact Austin Margarone at Austin@margarone.dev.
+For questions or support, please contact Greg Miller at Austin@margarone.dev.
+# vacation-rental